MSc Social Science Research Methods (Management)Find a programme

 See international equivalent qualifications on the International Office website.

-The programme will provide you with a sound basis for further study at doctoral level or your future career in a wide range of fields including business, the public sector and third sector organisations.
+The programme will provide you with a sound basis for further study at doctoral level or for your future career in a wide range of fields, including business, the public sector and third sector organisations.

 REF 2014 results